freelan-developers/teapot/docs/source/the_party_file.rst

   It recognizes only the :mimetype:`application/zip` mimetype.

-You may also extend tea-party and implement your own unpackers, should you have specific needs.
+You may also extend teapot and implement your own unpackers, should you have specific needs.

 .. _builders: